HIVE-ResearchGroup/OpenXR_Varjo_Template/README.md

 ## Introduction
 This project focuses on combining two workflows (OpenXR and Varjo SDK) into one project and making it easy to switch between those two headset just as by ticking two checkboxes.
 It features:
-- direct- and rayinteractors (for interacting with far away objects as well as grabbing objects),
+- Direct- and rayinteractors (for interacting with far away objects as well as grabbing objects),
-- teleportation
+- Teleportation
 - Ultraleap Handtracking support
-- automatic controller disabling/activating
+- Automatic controller disabling/activating
 - ARobjects/VRobjects toggling (by using layers)
-- the new [Unity XRI](https://docs.unity3d.com/Manual/xr_input.html) (as well as demo scripts),
+- The new [Unity XRI](https://docs.unity3d.com/Manual/xr_input.html) (as well as demo scripts),
 - Varjo features (AR mode, environment reflections)